Welcome to the Registrar's Office

 GRAD DEADLINES & WHAT’S NEXT

-Winter Graduates| Degree Conferral *completed*
+Winter 25 Graduates| Degree Conferral *completed*

-- Apply to Graduate
+- Applied to Graduate by 4/17

-- Declare your major(s) and/or minor(s)
+- Declared major(s) and potential minor(s)

-- Schedule a graduation review appointment with your advisor(s).
+- Scheduled/Completed a graduation review with advisor(s).

 - If a course should be counting in your progress on Stellic, an exception must be made.